Phyllis Logan

 Phyllis Logan (born 11 January 1956) is a Scottish actress, widely known for her roles as Lady Jane Felsham in Lovejoy (1986–1993) and Mrs Hughes in Downton Abbey (2010–2015).
 She won the BAFTA Award for Most Promising Newcomer for the 1983 film Another Time, Another Place and was nominated for BAFTA Award for Best Actress in a Leading Role for the same film.
 Her other film appearances include Secrets & Lies (1996), Shooting Fish (1997), Downton Abbey (2019) and Misbehaviour (2020).

 Early life and education

-Logan was born in Paisley, Renfrewshire, and grew up in nearby Johnstone.
+Logan was born in Paisley, Renfrewshire, and grew up nearby Johnstone.
 Her father, David, was a Rolls-Royce engineer and a trade-union leader and became the secretary of his local branch of the AUEW (Amalgamated Union of Engineering Workers).
 Logan is the youngest in her family and has a brother and a sister.
 Her father died at the age of 59 while she was at drama school.

 Logan was educated at Johnstone High School.
 She studied at the Royal Scottish Academy of Music and Drama in Glasgow and graduated with the James Bridie gold medal in 1977.